President’s Volunteer Service Awards (PVSA)- NEW

 - Getting StartedRegister to Begin

 Starting in summer 2019, PVSA no longer hosts individual accounts for volunteers, nor are volunteers linked to Compass through the record of service key.
-Compass requests that any homeschooled student in the metro-DC area who is volunteering and accumulating hours toward a PVSA award contact us to let us know your volunteer work is in progress!
+Compass requests that any homeschooled student in the metro-DC area who is volunteering and accumulating hours toward a PVSA award register to us to let us know your volunteer work is in progress!
 This will allow Compass to contact volunteers with important reminders about the award dates and award ceremony.
-Please let Compass know you are working on the PVSA award by submitting a note through the Contact Form or e-mailing: email@example.com
+There is no cost and no obligation to register as a candidate for the award, but it will ensure you receive reminders and changes in the award, if any.
+See the Compass Store to complete this registration.

 Recognized volunteers must be US citizens or lawfully admitted permanent residents of the US.